Muthaa/Personal-Portfolio/README.md

 ## Portfolio Website Project

 Goal: To create a Portfolio website structure using HTML with multiple pages like Homepage, Projects, Articles, and Contact.
 Key Features:
 Semantic HTML structure.
 Multi-page layout with a navigation bar.
 Contact page includes a form with fields like Name, Email, and Message.
 SEO meta tags for each page.

 ## Styled HTML Website

 Goal: To learn CSS techniques for styling and responsiveness by applying styles to the HTML structure created in the previous project.
 Key Features:
 Fully responsive design using Flexbox, CSS Grid, and media queries.
 Styled navigation bar and contact form.
 Custom typography using Google Fonts.
 Dark mode support using CSS variables.

 ## Changelog Component

 Goal: To create a reusable and responsive changelog component to display updates or changes for a project.
 Key Features:
 HTML Structure:
 A section containing multiple entries with version, date, and a list of updates.
 CSS Styling:
 Modern design with rounded corners and subtle shadows.
 Responsive layout using Flexbox and media queries.
 Use Cases:
 Can be integrated into any website to display a changelog or update log.

 ## Testimonials Component

 Goal: To create visually appealing testimonial cards showcasing user feedback or reviews.
 Key Features:
 HTML Structure:
 Cards containing a user's image, name, role, and testimonial text.
 CSS Styling:
 Responsive layout using CSS Grid and Flexbox.
 Use of consistent margins, paddings, and typography for a clean design.
 Shadow effects and hover interactions for better user experience.
 Customization:
 Add any images, content, and layouts to personalize the testimonials.
 Use Cases:
 Can be placed on a website's homepage or dedicated testimonials section to build credibility.

+## Projects Page

+- ** Date Picker Component
+	Grid Layout: The days and dates are displayed in a clean, responsive grid using CSS Grid.
+	Navigation Buttons: Styled circular navigation buttons for switching months.
+	Effect: Highlights the date on hover to simulate interactivity.
+	Muted Days: Styles for days outside the current month to visually differentiate them.

 ## Features